reconciliation-api/census/_pages/services.md

 ### reconcile-csv

-reconcile-csv can be used to run a reconciliation service off any CSV file.
+[reconcile-csv](http://okfnlabs.org/reconcile-csv/) can be used to run a reconciliation service off any CSV file.

 ### OpenRefine's RDF extension

-The RDF extension can be used to wrap a SPARQL endpoint into a reconciliation service.
+The [RDF extension](https://github.com/stkenny/grefine-rdf-extension) can be used to wrap a SPARQL endpoint into a reconciliation service.

+### Open Reconcile

+[Open Reconcile](https://github.com/OpenRefine/open-reconcile) is a project that can be used to run a reconciliation service on top of a SQL database.